Carl Friedrik

 Carl Friedrik is a British travel goods brand based in London.
 It was founded in 2013 by Swedish brothers Niklas and Mattis Oppermann.
 The company produces leather goods, luggage and travel accessories inspired by Scandinavian design principles.

 History

 Carl Friedrik was established in 2013 in London by Swedish-born brothers Niklas and Mattis Oppermann.
 The brand began with handcrafted leather wallets and briefcases before expanding into luggage in 2019.

 The company gained wider recognition when its products appeared in the television series Succession, The White Lotus and The Gentlemen.

 In 2024, Carl Friedrik opened its first standalone retail store in London.
 The opening followed the company securing a £1 million investment to expand its retail presence.

+In 2025, Carl Friedrik opened its second store, a boutique on Floral Street in Covent Garden.

 Collaborations and partnerships

 Carl Friedrik has collaborated with British menswear label Hackett London on limited-edition luggage collections.

 In 2023, the company signed a licensing deal with Formula One team Atlassian Williams Racing to produce co-branded travel products, having previously served as the Official Luggage Partner of Scuderia AlphaTauri (now Racing Bulls).